Paint Pittston Pink™ Unsung Hero Award

 2021: Dori Latona

 The Paint Pittston Pink™ Award for Courage

 The Paint Pittston Pink™ Award for Courage is presented annually in honor of Sara Mazzitelli.
-Sara is a 6th grade math teacher at Wyoming Area.
+Sara Mazzitelli is a middle school math teacher at Wyoming Area.
+She is also the head coach for the Wyoming Area Lady Warriors Volleyball team.
 She grew up in West Wyoming with her parents, Paul and Helen, and younger sister, Lauren.
-Sara currently resides in Forty Fort with her boyfriend, Matt Green.
+Sara currently resides in Forty Fort with her rescue dogs, Dante & Franklin.